MnichowskiK/Mapty-App/README.md

 # Mapty-App <br />
-App where you can track your running/cycling trainings.
+App where you can track your running/cycling trainings.<br />
 The results are put on the map based on users geolocation and saved in the local storage.